 Other simple technologies may need some co-operation between men and women, as few women are skilled as carpenters.
 Two simple technologies that we teach, based on a small paddle of wood are the Maize Sheller and the Fish Scaler.
 By drilling four holes in the paddle in the right places a simple tool can be made for removing the grains from maize cobs.
 Although this can be done by hand it is tedious and abrades and irritates the thumb and fingers, but with the sheller the process is much easier.
 The fish scaler is made by nailing five bottle tops to the paddle for faster and easier removing of scales from fish.
 Click here for more information.

 Another idea that uses bottle tops is the tough door mat.
 When the bottle tops are nailed to a piece of wood it helps remove mud from shoes and thus helps keep the home clean.
 Many other things can be made from bottle tops including attractive small boxes, and percussion instruments for use in church.
+Decided to try, and am now Levitra 20mg totally happy.

 Perhaps the biggest worry of rural women is the family’s health and this is also the biggest drain on family finances although many cannot afford any medical help.
 Simple remedies can be made at home for maintaining family health.
 The basic body oil, which we teach as a cosmetic, is the basis for many preparations.
 For example Chillie Ointment is made by adding chillie powder to the oil and wax mixture and is excellent for muscle and joint pains.
 In our natural medicine programme we also teach many other ointments, tinctures and preparations.
 Click here to learn about the Natural Medicines Programme.